Bridgewater’s 2 TDs, Burris pick lead Panthers over Falcons

 With the Falcons clearly deflated, Carolina drove nearly the length of the field — taking 7:39 off the clock — to set up Joey Slye’s third field goal of the game, a 22-yarder with 1:10 remaining.

+Ryan blamed himself for letting the chance slip away.
+Playing without top receiver Julio Jones, the Falcons quarterback was held to 21 of 37 for a season-low 226 yards.

+“I know I’d like to play better than I did today,” Ryan said.
+“Late in the game, you’ve got to find a way to punch it in.”

-Atlanta settled for Koo’s third field goal, a 54-yarder with 4 seconds remaining, in hopes of recovering an onside kick and getting one last shot at a tying Hail Mary.
+Younghoe Koo kicked three second-half field goals, including a 54-yarder with 4 seconds remaining that the Falcons took in hopes of recovering an onside kick and getting one last shot at a tying Hail Mary.
 But Robby Anderson fell on the high hopper to finish off the Falcons.

-The Panthers won their third straight and snapped a five-game losing streak to their NFC South rival, beating Atlanta for only the second time in their last 10 meetings.
+The Panthers snapped a five-game losing streak to their NFC South rival, beating Atlanta for only the second time in their last 10 meetings.

-Bridgewater was 27 of 37 in the eighth 300-yard passing game of his career.
-Davis was a huge weapon, rushing for 89 yards and hauling in nine catches for another 60 yards.

 The Falcons did plenty of damage on the ground, rushing for 166 yards with a 6.6-yard average.
 Todd Gurley led the way with 121 yards on 14 carries, including a 35-yard TD that gave Atlanta an early 7-0 lead.